FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

    <a href="https://flo-2d.sharefile.com/d-s29e779b1eaac445a974951db6cfd2da0" target="_blank">Download the installers here.</a>

-7. If the error message still appears find and remove the following files:
+7. These dlls should be removed by the FLO-2D installer.
+Sometimes one or more files are still on the computer.
+If the error message still appears find and remove the following files:

    - C:\\Program Files (x86)\\FLO-2D Pro\\libio5md.dll
    - C:\\Program Files (x86)\\FLO-2D Pro\\Run for Project Folder\\libio5md.dll
    - C:\\Windows\\System 32\\libio5md.dll
-   - C:\\Windows\\SysWOW\\libio5md.dll
+   - C:\\Windows\\SysWOW64\\libio5md.dll

 Visual Studio Packages
 _______________________